 Ever wonder, “How does Geva do it?”
 Take a free of charge and open to the public, no reservations required, self-guided, behind-the-scenes tour of the theatre during Geva’s annual open house.
-Explore our building, the stage and set for Sylvia, and meet artists from each department to understand the many roles that combine to create the magic you see in Geva’s productions.
+Explore our building, the stage, and meet artists from each department to understand the many roles that combine to create the magic you see in Geva’s productions.

 For more information, visit the Magic in the Making events page here.

 “Because I am a white woman, I’ve never walked in the shoes of a black man, or an Asian person, or a Jewish person.
 But through the theatre I can experience that in some fashion – maybe not the same way, maybe not identically – but I CAN experience it, and through those experiences I can change.
 I think it’s so important that we have theatre that allows us to walk in someone else’s shoes.”

 -Retired Judge Marilyn O’Connor, following the Hornets’ Nest of The Sandreckoner

 Geva’s Hornets’ Nest Series presents readings of contemporary plays investigating some of the most challenging and controversial ethical dilemmas of our time.
 Galvanizing post-play discussions are led by key experts and instigators from the Rochester community.

 This project was born of our passion for open and free dialogue.
 It is essential to us that access to this forum – if it is to be a true community dialogue – remain free and open to all.